forseti-security/forseti-security/_docs/_latest/use/inventory.md

 Forseti Inventory collects and stores information about your Google Cloud Platform (GCP) resources.
-The Inventory data is transformed to data model that is used by Forseti Scanner and Explainer to perform operations.
+The Inventory data is transformed to data model that is used by Forseti Scanner and Explaine to perform operations.

 ---